Ocram83/usercrud/README.md

 ```
 http://localhost:8080/swagger-ui.html
 ```
 once the application is running.
+Please note that an in-memory database is used and date will be persisted only until the server is up and running.

 ## Front-end